VergilUa/EntitiesExt/README.md

 * EntityReference / ReferencingExt - Allows accessing "main" Entity if there's a need to reference other entity;
 * EntitiesBridge / SystemExt - Contains useful extension methods for MonoBehaviour <-> Entities communication & system utilities;
 * Extra buffers system - Allow to insert MonoBehaviour "Update"s into Entities loop without stalling jobs;
-* EntityTransform - Inserts specified Transform (UnityEngine.Transform) into TransformAccessArray for sync jobs to process;
+* EntityTransform - Inserts specified Transform (UnityEngine.Transform) into TransformAccessArray for sync jobs to process (see Transform Synchronization);

 ### How to: